CE marking process

 The first step is the identification of the applicable directives.
 In this case, the main document to consider is the Delegated Regulation 2019/945 (including the respective amendment).
 Following it, we must also evaluate a drone system against the Radio Equipment (including EMC concerns) and Machinery Directives requirements.
 For these Directives, there are several Harmonized Standards developed as a proof of compliance means and usually focused on specific parts of the Directive.

-Appropriate route for Conformity.
+2. Appropriate route for CE declaration of conformity

 The next steps are dedicated to selecting the appropriate route for conformity (applicable modules, i.e., Module A, or Module B+ Module C…) and the means for compliance for each requirement previously identified.
+Read more about Product Conformity Assessment.

 An integral product conformity assessment is the main concept considered for the achievement of our system reliability.
 The product conformity assessment includes testing, inspection, and certification.